Skip to content

 • D = ½ (TT + 6 NPD) / total = (3 NPD + ½ TT) / total

-Determine the distance between the two genes A and F
+Determine the distance between the two genes B and R

-Click to show Gene Distance in a Two-Gene Cross from Unordered Tetrad Analysis example problem
+Click to show Gene Linkage and Map Distance Calculation example problem

 Unordered Tetrad Two Gene Mapping